david-anton-ph/david-anton-ph/README.md

 - ⚡ Fun fact: ...
 -->

-🖱️🖥️ I'm currently working on Mandalorians squad 🔋🔌 \n This is the way .... ✅🔭
+🖱️🖥️ I'm currently working on Mandalorians squad 🔋🔌

+This is the way .... ✅🔭